 Those illusions are only a few within a long list.
 They are actually not surprising if bodily experiences are perceptual.
 One may, however, wonder whether there are illusions that correspond to every single type of bodily experiences, including pain.
 In this latter case, the distinction between appearance and reality may be difficult, if not impossible.
 Some phenomena, however, might be interpreted as cases of illusory pain.
 For instance, in the thermal grill illusion, when one presses one's fingers on two warm objects surrounding one cool object, the cool object feels painfully hot.
 But is this illusion more a thermal illusion or a pain illusion?
 Another possible candidate is the phenomenon of referred pain.
 One can sometimes experience pain at a location distinct from the location of the cause of pain.
 It then seems that the spatial content of pain is illusory.
 However, this is true only if one defends the view that the location of pain is the location of its cause.
 If pain seems infallible, it is even more so for bodily feelings like thirst and hunger.

 Though there are various interpretations of the notion of immunity to error (hereafter IEM), it is typically accepted that if I feel in pain, I cannot be wrong about who is in pain.
 Most accounts of IEM have focused on self-ascriptions of mental states like bodily sensations, but one may raise similar questions for self-ascriptions of physical bodily properties (e.g. size, weight, posture).
-The debate is then articulated around three main questions: (i) Can bodily self-ascriptions be immune to error, and if so, what are the appropriate grounds that secure bodily IEM (e.g., Vignemont, forthcoming)? (ii) Is bodily IEM of a different type from mental IEM (e.g., Coliva, forthcoming)? (iii) Does bodily IEM reveal the bodily nature of the self (e.g., Cassam, 1997)?
+The debate is then articulated around three main questions: (i) Can bodily self-ascriptions be immune to error, and if so, what are the appropriate grounds that secure bodily IEM (e.g., Vignemont, 2012)? (ii) Is bodily IEM of a different type from mental IEM (e.g., Coliva, 2012)? (iii) Does bodily IEM reveal the bodily nature of the self (e.g., Cassam, 1997; Chen, 2011; Smith, 2006)?

 Bodily experiences, and possibly some visual experiences, seem to guarantee bodily IEM.
 Some may deny, however, that bodily self-ascriptions display the same type of IEM as mental self-ascriptions (Shoemaker, 1968).
 The IEM of pain self-ascriptions, for instance, may seem absolute or logical.
 On this view, there is no possible world where I can feel pain and be mistaken about who is feeling pain.
 By contrast, one can easily conceive that my proprioceptive system is connected to another body.
 When I judge that my legs are crossed on the basis of proprioception (or what we may call quasi-proprioception), I may actually be feeling someone else's legs.
 Bodily IEM is only de facto (true only in the actual world) (Evans, 1982).

 But if bodily IEM is only de facto, what can it tell us about the true nature of the self?
-Yet, Evans (1982) and Cassam (1997) use bodily IEM as an argument against the Cartesian view of the self.
+Yet Evans (1982) and Cassam (1997) use bodily IEM as an argument against the Cartesian view of the self.
 In a nutshell, bodily awareness is the awareness of oneself qua subject, as shown by bodily IEM.
 One can therefore self-ascribe bodily properties as well as mental properties to the self without self-identification.
 Hence the object of such judgments, the self, is not a Cartesian ego, but a bodily subject of both mental and physical properties.
-One may, however, wonder if one is entitled to draw such a metaphysical conclusion from the epistemological fact of bodily IEM.
+One may, however, wonder if one is entitled to draw such a metaphysical conclusion from the epistemological fact of bodily IEM (Chen, 2011; Smith, 2006).

 Theories of emotion have oscillated between cognitive theories and embodied theories.
 On the one hand, some theories have focused on the intentionality of emotions, accounting for emotions in purely cognitive terms (Solomon, 1993).
 It is not clear, however, how they differentiate propositional attitudes and emotions.
 On the other hand, other theories have focused on the phenomenology of emotions, explaining certain (if not all) emotions in terms of experiences of bodily changes (e.g., James, 1884, Damasio, 1999; Prinz, 2004; Niedenthal, 2007).
 There are some states, including pain, pleasure and disgust, that can be conceived either as emotions or as bodily sensations.
 A recent study even showed that conventional painkillers could decrease psychological distress (Dewall et al., 2010).
 For other types of emotions, however, the link with bodily sensations seems more remote.